 - Want to fit in.

-I think you’ll agree, the on-boarding of our new team-members merits more of our attention as leaders.
+I think you’ll agree, the onboarding of our new team members merits more of our attention as leaders.

 Each year during the month of May our company would have the Albert Trolley History Tour.
 This Tour was part of a multi-day introduction and orientation, and one of my favorite times to be involved.
 We would ride a rented trolley-like bus around the city as I explained the history of our company.

-In the moving and storage business we hire new employees before our peak season, which runs from mid-May until the last week of September.
+In the moving and storage business, we hire new employees before our peak season, which runs from mid-May until the last week of September.

 Here’s what I’d do during the tours: